waywardphilosopher/tainan/content/news/looking-forward-looking-back.md

 ### Heading South

 We finished the year with a couple of weeks south of the border in England.
 At De Montfort University in Leicester, Will ran a Wind&Bones workshop in storytelling and effective communication with a small group of art students.
 Then we headed down to London, where we met students at the London College of Communication.
-Students from the college in magazine publishing and marketing are using our work at Wind&Bones as a case-study, exploring how we can develop our brand and our profile.
+Students in magazine publishing and marketing are using our work at Wind&Bones as a case-study, exploring how we can develop our brand and our profile.
 We are really excited to see what they come up with when the results of this pilot come flooding in, some time in the middle of January.

 ### Writing, Writing, Writing